r2u-io/documentation/docs/troubleshooting.md

 This error means that the SKU that you are calling isn't in our database.
 If you think the SKU you are calling are correct, some common causes are listed here:

-- it wasn't created yet
+- the SKU wasn't created yet on our database
 - the SKU you are calling doesn't match the one we have

 Please enter in contact (contato@r2u.io) to have these aligned.